patrycja-io/ilearn-milestone/README.md

 ### Target Audience Goals:

-* Browse various products and be offered information about that product.
+* Browse various courses and be offered information about that course.
 * Purchase products shown on the webstore.
 * Create an account to track orders and purchase items on the webstore.
 * A visually appealing and intuitive design.